GitLab-Tutorialz/test-repository/README.md

 ### How to revert a commit done on the master

-- First of all, you need check a `git log` command to check the commit:
+- First of all, you need check a `git log` command to check the log of commits

 ```bash
 # git log